-Paris Cooking Class: A visit to Les Halles Market District
+Paris Cooking Class: A Visit to Les Halles Market District

-The market in Les Halles may not be as infamous as the original one — nicknamed the “Belly of Paris” by Emile Zola — but it continues to be a place frequented by locals, great for learning about French culture, and perfect for picking out ingredients for a French cooking class.
+The market in Les Halles may not be as famous as the original one — nicknamed the “Belly of Paris” by Emile Zola — but it continues to be a place frequented by locals, great for learning about French culture, and perfect for picking out ingredients for a French cooking class.

 For centuries, the Les Halles market was a labyrinth of alleys packed with vendors hawking meats, vegetables, and fish.
 In the 13th century, the Rue Montorgueil was the road fishermen traveled to deliver fresh fish and seafood to Parisians, and the rue became home to the oyster market.
 Proof of the popularity of Les Halles is in the numbers; in 1846, it was calculated that 6 million oysters were consumed there.

 While the area thrived, it also jam packed the first arrondissement with traffic.
 That’s why, in 1971, the city moved the market to the suburb of Rungis.
 Unfortunately, the old Les Halles location became a bit of an eyesore at the time, but no one forgot the culinary history of the spot.
 In 1977, an urban RER train hub, Châtelet-Les-Halles, opened, and in 1979 the Forum des Halles, a multi-story shopping center, was built as well.